History of Chesterville

 Among the names found listed in Chester Township is the 1820 census were: Robert Shaw, John Stilley, Enos Miles, James McCracken, John Brown, William Meredith, James Ogden, Robert Peoples, David People, John Peoples, Evan Holt.
 Other names that appear in history are: Evan and Charity Holt, John Walker, Jacob Shurr, David Miller, DeWitt, Denman, Dalrymple, Evans, Fogle, George, Kimble, Laycock, Struble, Trowbridge, Gleason.

 Compiled and edited by: Pat Ebersole © 1995.
 Any additions or corrections would be greatly appreciated.
 We would also appreciate any photos of the village or citizens of the past.
-Please email any of the above to: Selover Library or snail mail to:
+Please email any of the above to Selover Public Library's email: